dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/aria-appliances-observability/index.en.md

 In my previous blog, I discussed **VMware vCenter** appliance observability.
 [Click here to read the blog](https://www.vcrocs.info/vcenter-observability/).
 Building on those ideas, I now want to demonstrate how to monitor **VMware Aria** Appliances.
 Monitoring and observing VMware Aria Appliance VMs is crucial in a VMware environment where many such appliances are present.

 For VMware Aria Appliances, I created a Custom Group within VMware Aria Operations.
 These appliances have a property named "Summary|Configuration|Product Name".
 By using a filter that checks if the Product Name contains "Aria", "vRealize", or "Log Insight", I was able to group all VMware Aria Appliance VMs together.
+See Screen Shot below.

+---

-This filter is applicable to the following Aria Appliances:
+**This filter is applicable to the following Aria Appliances:**
 - Aria Operations
 - Aria Operations for Logs
 - Aria Automation